Extract from ‘Keeping Mum’

 ‘Well, yes.
 But…’

-‘Also is difficult for me in salon.
-I no want advertise the private life, there.
+‘Also is difficult for me in the salon.
+I no want advertise private life, there.
 If you Mama know, maybe she tell other customer.’

-Jennifer didn’t see what the problem was.
+Jennifer shrugged, not seeing what the problem was.

 ‘I wasn’t going to mention sex.
 Just that we’re, well, going out together.’